vvzen/maca-final/README.md

 #### Using setup.py

-1. Before running the `setup.py` file, open it with a text editor and set the `OF_ROOT` variable to your openframeworks installation folder.
+1. Open the `setup.py` with a text editor and set the `OF_ROOT` variable to your openframeworks installation folder.
 In my case, it is `/Volumes/LaCie3TBYas/Code/c++/of_v0.10.0_osx_release` so I will change it like this:
 `OF_ROOT="/Volumes/LaCie3TBYas/Code/c++/of_v0.10.0_osx_release"`

 1. open a terminal window and `cd` into the main folder of this repo (maca-final)